 These photos are from the Boon Khao Pradap Din (บุญข้าวประดับดิน) celebration in the little village of Ban Kham Pia, Khon Kaen province, on September 8 and 9, 2018.
 Locals here call it Boon Khao Noi ("Little Food") and the similar Boon Khao Sak ceremony that follows two weeks later is called Boon Khao Yai ("A Lot of Food) since more food is given at the latter.
 Thanks to Mae Teem and her family for hosting us for the night.
-A full explanation of Boon Khao Pradap Din and an overview of heet sip-song, the twelve Isan merit-making traditions, are found on other pages.
+For more information, there's an explanation of Boon Khao Pradap Din and an overview of heet sip-song, the twelve Isan merit-making traditions.

 As it is with many Isan celebrations, food is at the forefront of Boon Khao Pradap Din and each family spends many hours cooking.
 This is a ceremony to honor the ancestors who, it's believed, come to roam the earth at this particular time, so people prepare food for the spirits to eat on arrival.
 Nine packages, made of folded banana leaves, stuffed with various foods are given by each family.
 The number nine is not, as you'd suspect, done for good luck – it's because Boon Khao Pradap Din is the ninth monthly tradition of the year.